allisala/compliance-radar322391/README.md

 ## 5. Current Findings
 (*Only 2–3 early insights — can fill later!*)

 ## 6. Next Steps
 (*Modeling, feature engineering, etc.*)

+**FIRST APPROACH**
+Our goal was to understand which departments are at risk of becoming non-compliant and what exactly they can do to prevent it.
+To do this, we built a model that predicts whether a department is non-compliant (compliance score ≤ 55) based on its behavior, audit results, and risk exposure.
+1. How the model works (in simple terms) we tested three different machine-learning methods, but we chose logistic regression because: It gives very clear, interpretable results.
+It shows exactly which factors push a department toward non-compliance, and by how much.
+This transparency is important: instead of treating the model as a “black box,” we can understand the reasoning behind every prediction.
+2. Creating a non-compliance risk score The model assigns each department a non_compliance_risk value.
+   - A higher score means the department is more likely to fall below the compliance threshold (≤55).
+   - A lower score means the department is operating safely.

+Because the model gives us the exact coefficients, we can clearly see which variables increase the risk and which ones reduce it.
+We can also understand how strongly each variable influences the prediction, which allows us to estimate how much the outcome would change if a department improved those specific factors.
+This turns the model into a diagnostic tool, not just a prediction tool.

+3. Turning model outputs into recommendations Based on the coefficients, we built a simple rule-based recommendation system that tells each department: what is driving their risk, and what specific actions would reduce that risk.
+   For example: If the model shows that “reporting gaps” strongly push the department into the non-compliant zone, the recommendation will highlight that issue and propose corrective actions.
+The recommendation system already works, but it can be improved by refining some special cases manually.

 ## 7. Tools & Technologies
 (*Python, Pandas, Jupyter, etc.*)